-All Staff will receive basic training in data management - issues such as security, recognising and handling sensitive personal data, safeguarding etc.
+All Staff will receive basic training biennially by the DPC in data management including issues such as security, recognising and handling sensitive personal data, safeguarding etc. This will also form part of their induction on starting with the school.

 Staff given specific responsibility for the management of records will have specific training and ensure, as a minimum, the following: